 If you’re a Calgarian and you’re experiencing severe pain when you’re chewing or biting; a chipped or cracked tooth; swollen or tender gums; or even sensitivity to hot or cold, you may need root canal therapy in Calgary.

-When a deep cavity forms in a tooth it can spread through the enamel into the dentin.
-Dentin is the layer underneath the enamel and the very core of the tooth is the pulp.
-When a decay spreads this far into a tooth, the nerve structure of the tooth can die.
-Cavities are the most common cause of this condition but these can arise from complications during a filling.
+When a deep cavity forms in a tooth, it can spread through the enamel and into the dentin.
+Dentin is the layer underneath the enamel that protects the very core of the tooth, which is the pulp.
+When a decay spreads far into a tooth, the nerve structure of the tooth can die.
+Cavities are the most common cause of this condition, but these can also arise from complications during a filling.